The Most Comfortable Sleeper Sofas, According To Reviewers

 Accommodate your overnight guests with these highly rated sleeper sofas that pull out into beds.

 Your in-laws are visiting from out of town.
 Your best friend just got unexpectedly snowed in with you.
 Your kid is home from college for Thanksgiving, and they brought a classmate who'd otherwise be spending the holiday in an empty dorm room.
 There are countless situations in which the most comfortable sleeper sofas will save the day — or the night, more specifically.
-But what exactly constitutes a sleeper sofa, and what should you know before you pull the trigger on a purchase?
+(Of course, everyone should be limiting their house guests and staying home during the Coronavirus pandemic, but it never hurts to be prepared for future hypotheticals.)
+So what exactly constitutes a sleeper sofa, and what should you know before you pull the trigger on a purchase?

 Also known as a pull-out couch, a sleeper sofa has a real mattress stored inside of it, so once you remove the cushions and pull the handle, it transforms into an actual bed.
-(Note that even though they're sometimes marketed as the same thing, sleeper sofas shouldn't be confused with sofa beds, which simply fold flat like a futon.)
-If you don't have a guest bedroom — or if your house guests come in hordes — these couch/bed hybrids can be absolute life-savers when it comes to accommodating your visitors.
+Sofa beds, on the other hand, simply fold flat like a futon, so you can have a larger, more comfortable sleeping surface in seconds.
+Since the terms are often used interchangeably by brands and retailers, we've included both sleeper sofas and sofa beds in this article.
+If you don't have a guest bedroom — or if your house guests come in hordes — these couch-bed hybrids can be absolute life-savers when it comes to accommodating your visitors.

-That being said, they're often the most expensive category of couch — so should you buy a sleeper sofa, or will an air mattress suffice?
+That being said, traditional sleeper sofas are often the most expensive category of couch — so should you buy a sleeper sofa, or will an air mattress suffice?
 It all comes down to your specific needs and preferences.
 If you get more than a few overnight guests a year, then it's probably worth the splurge to ensure that they feel at home.
+You can also cut costs by opting for a sofa bed, instead.
 Space is also worth considering.
-Queen-sized sleepers are the most common, as most standard sofas are six to eight feet in length — but if you don't have that kind of space in your living room, there are smaller options; they're just a little harder to find.
+Queen-sized sleepers are the most common, as the majority of standard sofas are six to eight feet in length — but if you don't have that kind of space in your living room, there are smaller options; they're just a little harder to find.

 Finally, it's really not worth buying a sleeper unless you know it's comfortable.
-(If it feels like a wad of rolled-up newspapers, you might as well just put a set of sheets over the couch cushions.)
-These 17 sleeper sofas are some of the best available because real reviewers have fallen in love with them — both for their style and for their extremely comfortable mattresses and cushions.
+If it feels like a wad of rolled-up newspapers, you might as well just put a set of sheets over the couch cushions.
+These 17 sleeper sofas and sofa beds are some of the best available because real reviewers have fallen in love with them — both for their style and for their extremely comfortable mattresses and cushions.

-The Best Bang For Your Buck: Nantwich Channel Tufted Convertible Sofa
+The Best Bang For Your Buck: Nolting Channel Tufted Sofa

-Most quality sleeper sofas are at high price points, well over a thousand dollars.
+Most quality sleeper sofas are at especially high price points — well over a thousand dollars, in fact.
 That's because they come complete with a mattress, which drives up the price as well as the demand.
-The Nantwich Channel Tufted Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.
+The Nolting Channel Tufted Sofa features a problem-solving sofa bed design, so you can get a sleek sofa and a comfortable bed for your guests — all for just over $300.

 Instead of a mattress, the couch cushions fold out flat to give you a twin-size sleeping area.
-For that reason, this pick is more of a sofa bed — but it's this unique feature that saves you hassle and money when accommodating your company.
-And the split-back design lets you choose between three positions — sitting, lounging, and sleeping.
-As the description says, “This means that you can be sitting to read your favorite book on one side while your best friend is laying down on the other side for an afternoon nap.”
+It's this unique feature that saves you hassle and money when accommodating your company, and the split-back design lets you choose between three positions: sitting, lounging, and sleeping.
+As the description says, “Perfect for unexpected overnight guests, or just a handy spot for a nap, futons are a great option for adding a touch of seating that can easily be transformed into sleeping space whenever needed.”

-The linen upholstery is available in three different neutral colors (gray, black, navy blue) that are easy to match with any existing decor.
-The sofa measures 80.5 inches in length, so when folded upright, it’s a nice full-size couch for guests to sit and chat.
+The upholstery is available in three different colors (black, navy blue, and gray), all of which are easy to match with any existing decor.
+The sofa measures 80.5" inches in length, so when folded upright, it’s a nice full-size couch for guests to sit on and chat.

-If You’re Short On Living Space: Nia Sleeper Loveseat
+If You’re Short On Living Space: Mercury Row Imani Velvet Convertible Sofa

-So you're furnishing your tiny office or small living area.
-You might initially think the footprint isn't big enough for a sleeper, but think again.
-There are plenty of ways to maximize the space so you can get the most out of it — and this Nia Sleeper from Willa Arlo Interiors is one of them.
-It measures just 44-inches deep when folded down to a twin-size bed, and its split-back design makes it perfect for sleeping or just lounging.
+So you're furnishing your tiny multi-purpose office or small living area.
+You might initially think the footprint isn't big enough for a sleeping solution, but think again.
+There are plenty of ways to maximize the space so you can get the most out of it — and this Imani Sleeper from Mercury Row is one of them.
+It measures just 44 inches deep when folded down to a twin-size bed, and its split-back design makes it perfect for sleeping or just lounging.

-This piece has a whopping 7,436 reviews on Wayfair, and a 4.5 star rating.
-“It looks like a much more expensive piece than it really is,” one reviewer says.
+This piece has a whopping 14,000 reviews on Wayfair and a 4.5 star rating.
+“It looks like a much more expensive piece than it really is,” one reviewer wrote.
 “Very comfortable to sit on, and looks great in our space.
 It took me about an hour to put together by myself.”
 Reviewers agree that the cushions are quite firm, so if you have a guest who likes a softer mattress, you may want to put a twin-size mattress topper on it.

 Subtle and Sophisticated: Flipside Sleeper Sofa